AliSoftware/alisoftware.github.io/_drafts/the-opensource-experience.md

 * Open Source is wonderful
 * Gives you opportunity to meet wonderful people
 * Sharing is very gratifying
-* Don't be ashamed or shy to participate on an OpenSource project
+* Don't be ashamed by your skills or shy to participate on an OpenSource project
 * Every little PR or issue counts, Documentations PRs and well documented issues with ways to reproduce are as important as code contributions.
 * Nice things happen when being nice
 * You should all do [Open Source by Default](https://code.dblock.org/2015/02/09/becoming-open-source-by-default.html)

 Well, now that I've talked about my experience in entering the OpenSource world, I hope I made you want to do more OpenSource and participate!

+_Of course I'd welcome your contribution of one of my own OpenSource project, especially on [SwiftGen](https://github.com/AliSoftware/SwiftGen/) where there is tons of great ideas to implement to improve the tool_ 😉